RISC-KC/basic_rv32s/guidelines/development_log.md

 This creates an issue.
 In the PCC, B_Target was selected as NextPC only when BTaken is true; in this case, even when Not Taken (i.e., BTaken is false), the PCC must be able to output B_Target as NextPC.

-Hmm… right, the original BTaken signal comes from the EX-stage Branch Logic, and the PCC’s BTaken input is now changed to B.EST, i.e., the predicted value, so it’s fine.
+Hmm... right, the original BTaken signal comes from the EX-stage Branch Logic, and the PCC’s BTaken input is now changed to B.EST, i.e., the predicted value, so it’s fine.
 We can make it 2 bits: 00 = no prediction, 01 = Not Taken, 10 = Taken.

 If using a BTB, the BTB is updated.